zac-k/phase-ret-dl/README.md

 Three element list specifying the distribution from which to draw random values for rotation, scale, and shift.
 Set each element to `'uniform'` or `'gaussian'`.

-### 'Load Model'
+### 'Load/Retrain Model'

-Boolean.
-If `True`, loads the model from files saved by previous simulations, negating the need to spend time re-training the model.
+Two element list of Booleans.
+If `[0] == True`, loads the model from files saved by previous simulations, negating the need to spend time re-training the model.
 The other hyperparameter will need to be set to the same values as were used in the previous simulation.
 This information is available in `errors.txt`, which is output when running the program.
 Future versions should automate this.
 Other parameters can be altered, to test the same trained model on different types of test sets, but this hasn't been tested rigorously for all parameters.
+The second element is not implemented yet, but will allow for retraining the model using existing training data, speeding up the process while still alowing for adjustment of hyperparameters.
+I 'Load' is False, 'Retrain' will have no effect.
+Currently fails if 'Load' and 'Retrain' are both True, so if you set 'Load' to True, you must set 'Retrain' to False.

 ### 'Experimental Test Data'